by Dr. Lawrence Wilson

 5. Poisoning of the plants and farm animals due to pesticide residues.

-A General definition of organic agriculture.
-Organic agriculture is a group of methods of growing food and raising farm animals that does not require and does not use toxic chemicals such as pesticides, insecticides, fungicides and others.
+1. Organic agriculture is a group of methods for growing food and raising farm animals that does not use toxic chemicals such as pesticides, insecticides, fungicides and others.

-Some also define organic agriculture as the method of agriculture that does not require or use chemical fertilizers (superphosphates).
+2. Biodynamic organic agriculture is a method of agriculture that also does not require or use superphosphate or N-P-K fertilizers.
 These are synthetic chemicals that are growth stimulants.
+For details about these harmful fertilizers, read Superphosphates.

-Some also include in the definition of organic agriculture proper care of the soil and rebuilding, nourishing and balancing of the soil in order to support agriculture that does not require toxic chemicals.
+3. Some authorities also include in the definition of organic agriculture the proper care of the soil and rebuilding, renourishing and regeneration of the soil.

-Organic certification definitions.
-Various organic food certifying organizations have more precise definitions of organic agriculture.
+4. Organic certification definitions.
+Organic food certifying organizations use much more precise definitions of organic agriculture.
 These definitions or certifications allow certain farm practices and some allow certain agricultural chemicals, but not others.

 Other important words used in agriculture.
 A separate article contains definitions for many other words used in connection with modern agriculture.
 For details, read Definitions In Agriculture.

 Related terms.
 We like the term organic agriculture.
-However, some farmers and authors use words whose meanings overlap somewhat with the definition of organic agriculture:
+However, some farmers and authors use words whose meanings overlap somewhat with the definition of organic agriculture such as:

-This is quite confusing, but it is the situation in this area of human endeavor.
+The use of different terms can be confusing, but it is the current situation in agriculture.
 We explain more about some of these terms in the section on the History Of Organic Agriculture.

 WHY ORGANIC AGRICULTURE?